Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 * **Bi-directional**: Facilitated transport along the concentration gradient.
 It is assumed that Vmax and Km values are equal for both directions.
 Only Michaelis-Menten kinetics can be used with this direction.
 * **Plasma to interstitial space** across endothelial border
 * **Interstitial space to plasma** across endothelial border
-* **P-gp like**: The substance is transported from intracellular space and interstitial space to the interstitial space.

 As the model structure of PK-Sim does not explicitly contains membranes, expression of transporters is modeled in one of the neighbor compartments.
 In addition to the default transporter direction that is applied for all compartments, the direction can be specified for each compartment separately.
 As for proteins, the relative expression of a transport protein in an organ refers to the volume of organ tissue without blood cells and blood plasma.